 Ms. Jean M. Pautler, P.Geo. was commissioned by Bill Harris of Whitehorse, Yukon Territory to participate in and document the 2014 exploration program on the STU Project comprising the STU, HOO, CHE, KOO, WC and WCF claims on NTS map sheet 115I/07.
-The 2014 exploration program, completed between July 3 and October 18, consisted of clearing old trenches, follow up mapping and geochemical sampling over priority targets, and hand trenching and sampling across a new showing.
+The 2014 exploration program, completed between July 3 and October 18, consisted of upgrading access, clearing old trenches, follow up mapping and geochemical sampling over priority targets, hand trenching and sampling across a new showing, completion of an archaeological survey, and a test Niton XRF survey.
 The program was funded by Bill Harris with the aid of a grant under the Yukon Mineral Exploration Program.
 This report was prepared to support assessment requirements.
 Most of the work was completed by Midnight Mining Services Ltd., a contracting company duly incorporated in the Yukon Territory.